megwilson8/Traffic-Light-Negotiation-/README.md

 4. ![Filtered Line](https://github.com/megwilson8/Traffic-Light-Negotiation-/assets/88933163/ccf26306-5ca9-484a-ac69-b462463f3b95)

-For more details on how the porject was done please refer to my thesis report in the One Drive file.
+For more details on how the prOject was done please refer to my thesis report in the One Drive file.